1. Processes

 2.3.2.
 Internal initialization

-The thread initialization sequence uses a wrapper function for starting
+The task initialization sequence uses a wrapper function for starting

 system call is called

-and supplied with a "thread setup routine" and the "user entry" (the function
+and supplied with a "task setup routine" and the "user entry" (the function

 ).